Thearas/dodo/README.md

 dodo diff replay1/ replay2/
 ```

+### Config

+You may want to pass parameters by config file or environment, see [Environment Variables and Configuration Files](./introduction.md#environment-variables-and-configuration-files).

 ### Generate Data

 Generate CSV data from create-table SQLs.
 All databases with similar syntax as Doris are supported, like MySQL, Hive, etc.